2degrees/django-pastedeploy-settings/docs/source/index.rst

   expose your Django settings to Buildout parts.
 - Integration with `Nose <https://nose.readthedocs.org/en/latest/>`_, so that you can easily set the Django settings to be used by your test suites.
+- Compatible with Python v2.7 and v3, and Django 1.4 or later.

 Example